-Through the statistical analysis of 10-55° N, 210-260° W cones in the Utopia Planita, Depablo et al. (2009) believes that the formation of cones in this area is related to mega lahars, debris flows and outflows in Elysium Province and the Utopia Planita.
+Through the statistical analysis of $10-55^{\circ}$ N, $210-260^{\circ}$ W cones in the Utopia Planitia, Depablo et al. (2009) believe that the formation of cones in this area is related to mega lahars, debris flows and outflows in Elysium Province and the Utopia Planitia.
 Soare et al. (2005, 2013, 2020) conducted continuous research that lasted over a decade.
-The morphologies, scale, height and surface textures of the cones on the Utopia Planita are consistent with Tuktoyaktuk Coastlands in northern Canada, closed-system ice core pingos in north central Alaska and northeast Russia on Earth.
-Therefore, the cones on the Utopia Planita are not only evidence showing the former existence of liquid water on the Mars surface but also marks of freeze-thaw cycling of the Amazonian ice layer.
-Ivanov et al. (2014) utilized high-resolution images covering approximately 80-85% of the selected region in the Utopia Planita to conduct detailed mapping and discover the mud volcanism landforms represented by etched flows.
-Therefore, it is considered that there are a large number of water bodies in the middle of the Utopia Planita.
+The morphologies, scale, height and surface textures of the cones on the Utopia Planitia are consistent with Tuktovaktuk Coastlands in northern Canada, closed-system ice core pingos in north-central Alaska and northeast Russia on Earth.
+Ye at al. (2021) measured 130 cones in Zhurong landing site using context imager (CTX) digital elevation models (DEMs).
+Combining high resolution imaging science experiment (HiRISE) data they supported the mud volcano origin hypothesis of the cones.
+Because, mud volcanoes are an important source of methane release into the atmosphere on Earth, cones are not only invaluable windows into the subsurface, but also intriguing astrobiology targets for Martian life.
+Huang et al. (2021) identified 272 cones in Zhurong landing area using High-Resolution Imaging Camera (HiRIC) images collected by the TW-1 orbiter.
+They derived the skewness-kurtosis relationship of Martian mud volcanoes and interpreting the cones in the landing area as mud volcanoes.
+Therefore, the cones on the Utopia Planitia are not only evidence showing the former existence of liquid water on the Mars surface but also marks of freeze-thaw cycling of the Amazonian ice layer.
+Ivanov et al. (2014) utilized high-resolution images covering approximately 80-85% of the selected region in the Utopia Planitia to conduct detailed mapping and discover the mud volcanism landforms represented by etched flows.
+Therefore, it is considered that there are a large number of water bodies in the middle of the Utopia Planitia.
 Recently, Mangold et al. (2021) employed the returned data of the perseverance rover and the presence of strata discovered at the western edge of Jezero crater by HiRSE imaging.
 They further analyzed and discovered that intermittent floods occurred in the region, and explored ancient lakes that may have transitioned from sustained hydrologic activity in a persistent lake environment to highly energetic short-duration fluvial flows.
-For Tianwen-1's landing site, Wu et al. (2021) utilized multiple sourced MRO data and the Mars Global Surveyor (MGS) to conduct a geographical investigation of the thermophysical properties, landform features, and substance compositions of the region to highlight what the Tianwen-1 Mission has determined as critical information for the study of water environment evolution in the region.
+For Tianwen-1's landing site, Wu et al. (2021) utilized multiple sourced Mars Reconnaissance Orbiter (MRO) data and the Mars Global Surveyor (MGS) to conduct a geographical investigation of the thermophysical properties, landform features, and substance compositions of the region to highlight what the Tianwen-1 Mission has determined as critical information for the study of water environment evolution in the region.
 It is noteworthy that the current research results mainly involve the interpretation of surface morphology.
 If the spatial structure distribution of strata can be further interpreted by remote sensing technology, it will contribute to the interpretation of the regional geological evolution history.